 * The eyes face forward and the ears are almost in their final position.

 * The foetus starts to respond to exterior sound.

-4D Scans at this stage show amazing detail and able to see most of the baby with movement on one image.
+4D/HD Scans at this stage show amazing detail and able to see much of the baby with movement on one image.

 - Foetal Measurements = Head, Abdomen & Femur bone.

 - Gender screening (position dependent)